 Cathedral Engagement Rings are another popular ring design style that often incorporates side stones.
 Its name comes from its subtle yet captivating design which thanks to its arches resembles the shape of cathedral buildings.
 While they are available with the minimalist approach where the focus is solely on the center stone and the band surrounding it, another popular variation is getting the best of both worlds, which involves settings a row, or multiple rows of small side stone diamonds accenting the main piece.

 What Cuts are Used as Side Stone Diamonds?

-While the short answer is that nearly any diamond can be used as a side stone, in reality, it all depends on styles that appeal to you most.
-Going with the classics is considered the safest bet.
+The short answer is that nearly any diamond can be used as a side stone, it all depends on styles that appeal to you most.
+Going with the classics is considered the safest bet and more of a conventional approach, but the options are limitless.
 Classic combinations in side stone diamonds are all about the method of cutting, for example, An Asscher Cut as the center stone, which is a step cut is popularly matched with Step Cut Trapezoid Diamonds.

 A Three Stone Engagement Ring which has a Brilliant Round Cut Diamond at its center is often combined with smaller round cuts, or other Brilliant Cut shapes such as pears, and oval-shaped diamonds, among others.
 Modern options don’t adhere to such rules, they are more trend-based, and are marketed in cycles between one another.
 That is not to say that there aren’t stunning options that come with the modern approach, but just a good thing to know in advance.